Chica and Jo Chica and Jo

 Assembling the xTool D1 Pro laser cutter and engraver

-The machine was packaged very nicely and securely, and was easy to assemble — much easier than my other engraver, because the D1 Pro had fewer steps.
+The machine was packaged very nicely and securely, and the best part is, it was easy to assemble — much easier than my other engraver, because the D1 Pro had fewer steps.
 (I assume they can't ship it fully assembled because the box would be huge, and because it would probably need adjustment or get bent up during shipping).
 If you can put together IKEA furniture, this shouldn't give you much trouble.

 Only three minor things with the assembly and initial setup gave me pause.
 First, the step where it says something like, "adjust the belts to the right tension" without giving you any idea what that's supposed to be.
 At this point, I switched over to the putting-it-together video (and honestly, should have just followed the video from the start instead of the written diagrams) and the person in the video was twanging the belts slightly like a guitar string, so I got it about the same tension as that appeared to be and it has worked perfectly.